softwarespot/jquery-bootstrap-purr/README.md

         // If true then a cross will be displayed in the top right hand corner of the alert
         allow_dismiss: true, // (true, false)

+        // Type of dismissal when 'allow_dismiss' is set to true.
+If the type is 'hover' and 'draggable' is set to true,
+        // then 'draggable' will be ignored
+        allow_dismiss_type: 'click', // ('click', 'hover')

         // Delay for 'on fade out' in milliseconds
         delay: 5000, // (number)